hayate891/RogueBoxAdventures/README.md

 The second number is changed by every release with bugfixes and smaller new features.

-In the time between two milestone releases snapshots with version names like 'S170216' will be released in order to ilustrate the progress.
-These snapshots arn't compatible to any other version.
+In the time between two milestone releases snapshots with version names like 'S170216' will be released in order to illustrate the progress.
+These snapshots aren't compatible to any other version.

 ## How do I Play?
-What are the keybindings?
+What are the key-bindings?

-RBA can be played with the keybord, mouse/touchscreen or a gamepad.
+RBA can be played with the keyboard, mouse/touchscreen or a gamepad.

 The keybindings are: